Sofianopoulou/UoM-Applied-Informatics/5th semester/Knowledge Discovery from Databases/Programming Project 1/README.md

 In Programming Project 1 you will find the implementation of:
-  1. Normalization of given dataset.
+  1. Normalization of given dataset
   2. The editing algorithm ENN-rule and
   3. The instance reduction algorithm IB2.